 • Changed to allow for the apply\spe\correction option to be used also with MC.
+When set to True, the charge extracted by WaveDeform will be scaled by an amount found in the GCD file.
+This is what distinguishes Pass1 v Pass2.

 To minimize the uncertainty on the fit, for a given DOM, we take all the pulses from 2011-2017 and fit to that.
 This is what is called the AVG distributions.
 These are what will be used for MC.
-The Gaussian Mean location is determine by fitting that particular season though.
-We are not going to have SPE Templates in MC for each season.
+The Gaussian Mean will eventually be used for calibrating the DOMs gain settings.
+This is a yearly dependent value.